 In this section, a conceptual framework for corporate environmental reporting will be developed, with the objective of accountability, and economic decision usefulness.
 The discussion begins by illustrating a reality for corporate financial reporting, divided into five broad reality areas, based on the conceptual framework currently advocated by the Accounting Standards Board in the UK (see ASB, 1995a).
 This framework is then applied to corporate environmental reporting, with an example.
 The final development of the reporting component involves illustrating how the two frameworks may interact.
-The section is then summarised.

-&lt;sup>1 Disclosure of information is inextricably linked to the way in which it is reported.
+1 Disclosure of information is inextricably linked to the way in which it is reported.
 Therefore, it is not only important to consider what? is disclosed, and why?, but also, how? it is disclosed.
 Reporting represents the image of reality created by disclosure.